yxlin/grust/README.md

 ## Tertiary Objectives
 1. Provide a JavaScript and HTML interface to show case interesting cases.
 2. Use more the MSVC debugging tool to clear up the C++ structure.
+3. Improve the performance of the speed of convergence.
+The genetic sampling may introduce non-linear correlation.
+One way to resolve it is to run, e.g., three independent group of populations of hierarhical model fits.
+For example, if 36 chains (assuming 12 free parameters) are used to fit a data set, one may want to run three independent groups of 36 chains.
+There is no automated function for doing this at the moment.